cyli2014/cyli2014.github.io/_posts/2017-07-28-welcome-to-darwins-home.markdown

 ### Contact Information

 My email address, [github account][github-account] and social network are always attached on the bottom of the site.
-You can easily contact with me if interested.
+You can easily contact me if interested.

 ### Hint

-By clicking on the `D` icon in the top left corner you can get back to the initial page.
+By clicking on the D icon in the top left corner you can get back to the initial page.

 [github-account]:	https://github.com/cyli2014
 [cv]:				https://github.com/cyli2014/cyli2014.github.io/raw/master/CV_Li%20Chengyao.pdf